awesomeeng/awesome-log/README.md

 ## Why Another Log Solution?

-AwesomeLog is similar to Winston, Log, Log4js, etc. and those are all good products.
+AwesomeLog is similar to Winston, Log, pino, Log4js, etc. and those are all good products.
 AwesomeLog just provides a different method of Logging; one we think is cleaner and more stable.
-If you want to use Winston/Log/Log4js/whatever, that's perfectly fine by us.
+If you want to use Winston/Log/pino/Log4js/whatever, that's perfectly fine by us.
 But if you want to try something a little cleaner, with a bit more features, consider AwesomeLog.

 ## Features